eduvpn/builder/README.md

 # Preparation

-We assume you have a fresh install of Fedora >= 31 with the following software
+We assume you have a fresh install of Fedora >= 30 with the following software
 installed:

-    $ sudo dnf -y install fedora-packager rpm-sign nosync dnf-utils gnupg2 yum
+    $ sudo dnf -y install fedora-packager rpm-sign nosync dnf-utils gnupg2 \

-If you want to perform cross compiles, e.g. for `aarch64`, also install `qemu-user-static`
+		yum qemu-user-static

 ## Mock